newsflicker2

 It's great to invest in one thing and have that investment do well.
 But what if it doesn't?
 Any investment, whether it be real estate, stocks, futures, commodities, jack's magic beans, etc… has the potential to incur losses.
 However, when one diversifies their portfolio by investing in multiple things, the risk is spread out.

-There are multiple DST real estate investments available to investors from various DST sponsors, including multifamily, storage space, office, and NNN leases.
+There are multiple Cash Investments in DSTs real estate investments available to investors from various DST sponsors, including multifamily, storage space, office, and NNN leases.
 And not only can you invest in a particular type of DST, such as multifamily, you can do so in several different geographic regions of the country, so that even if one area of the country was to experience a downturn in their local economy, chances are greater that other locations do not, or at least, those odds are lessened by diversification.

 Potential Benefit #3: backed by hard assets